Should I Swaddle My Baby

 This review supports the possibility that, by producing conditions unfavorable to arousability, swaddling may increase SIDS risk in infants that are naïve to the experience (320).
 This argument is strengthened by the finding that swaddling significantly reduces the frequency of sleep state transitions and promotes quiet sleep.
 Given that swaddling is typically used during the critical period in which infants are most vulnerable to SIDS, namely <6 months of age (5257) further research into the effect of swaddling on infant sleep and arousal, particularly for swaddle-naïve infants, is strongly recommended.
 (Dixley, A. & Ball, H. 2022)

-The other conflict is does it make breastfeeding easier or does it potentially impact breastfeeding.
+The other conflict is: does it make breastfeeding easier or does it potentially impact brebreastfeeding?

-Again, I can see how, theoretically, swaddling makes breastfeeding easier as the baby is in a neat bundle but it also dulls babies’ innate breastfeeding reflexes, namely bobbing and using their hands.
-It also prevents skin-to-skin and chest-to-chest, which switch on these breastfeeding reflexes.
+Again, I can see how, theoretically, swaddling makes breastfeeding easier as the baby is in a neat bundle but it can actually interfere with the process.

 How about this proposed benefit of the calming effect?